bradleycolquitt/songbird_cells/README.md

 grn - Gene regulatory network inference using GRNBoost2.
 Included are the scripts to export data for analysis (export_to_numpy_glut.R), script to run the Arboreto framework (run_grnboost2_np.py), and post-processing analysis (grnboost2_glut.R)

+imaging - Cellprofiler pipelines used for Hiplex ISH analysis

 marker_gene - Differential expression analysis

 reduction_viz - Dimensionality reduction of different subsets of the data (all cells, glutamatergic neurons, GABAergic neurons) and plotting.